babarrett/wey-tek-hk2000c/README.md

 # WEY-TEK-HK2000C

-More readme to follow, just getting started with a todo list so far.
+Starting with a todo list for now.

 ## Email to Photoelectric:

-* Bought my own: WEY HK2000C
+* Bought my own: WEY HK2000C.
+To arrive this week.
 * Connector Box Va
 * EBS and Dealing add-on modules (10 keys each arranged with 2,2,4, and 2 keys per row.)
 The keyboard is connected to each plug-in module with a 10 wire connector.